-There are indications that the Group did not completely disclose in Note 31 to the financial statements transactions with related party as required by IAS 24.
-As a result, for the year ended December 31, 2012 revenue from sales to related parties was understated by KUSD 9 157 and purchases from related parties by KUSD 3 277.
-As at December 31, 2012, advances received from related party should be increased by KUSD 9 700, advances payable to related party by KUSD 9 839 and trade receivables due from related party by KUSD 2 182.
+In note 29 to the consolidated financial statements the Group has disclosed the transactions with related parties.
+We consider that the Group may not fully disclose all the transactions with related parties as required by IAS 24.
+As a result, for the year ended December 31, 2013 revenues from sales to related parties were understated by KUSD 41 068 and purchases from related parties by KUSD 26 683.
+As at December 31, 2013 advances received from related parties were understated by KUSD 9 738 and advances payable to related parties by KUSD 571.
+As at December 31, 2013, trade receivables from related parties were understated by KUSD 19 157 and trade payables to related parties by KUSD 13 529.